shivanshustarkkk/Fake-news-detector/README.md

-Fake News Detection System
+AI-Based Fake News Detection System
-Overview
-This project detects whether a news article is fake or real using machine learning techniques.

-Features
+Overview:
+This project uses machine learning to classify news as **Fake** or **Real** based on text input.

+Problem:
+Fake news spreads quickly online and it is difficult for users to verify its authenticity.

+Objective:
+- Detect fake and real news
-- Text classification using ML
+- Apply ML on text data
-- Fast prediction
+- Provide quick prediction
-- Simple implementation

-Tech Stack
+ Tech Stack:
+- Python
+- Pandas
-Python, Pandas, Scikit-learn
+- Scikit-learn

-Installation
+How It Works:
+- Text is converted into numerical form using TF-IDF
+- Logistic Regression model predicts the result

+Run
 pip install pandas scikit-learn

- Run
 python app.py

- Usage
-Enter a news sentence and the system will predict whether it is Fake or Real.
+Output:
+User enters a news sentence → System predicts:
+- Fake News
+- Real News